DKpdx/Artistry/journals/Danny_Mitchell.md

 4/5/23
 I worked on the front end of AUTH and now have a working login, logout and create account.
 When you login you are assigned a token and when you log out it destroys token.

+4/6/23
+I created the migration table for likes and then the back endpoint for posting/create of likes.